Pwoodlock/VeriMox/README.md

 # VeriMox

+**Visual Backup Verification for Proxmox Backup Server (PBS)**
+Created and maintained by **Patrick Woodlock**

+> **VeriMox is free, because data integrity should never be a luxury.**
+> Whether you're an MSP, a school, a healthcare provider, or a solo developer — backups must work.
+> This tool helps ensure that by automatically restoring Proxmox backups, booting the VMs, and capturing visual proof they actually function.

+---

-VeriMox is a lightweight disaster recovery verification tool for Proxmox Backup Server (PBS).
+VeriMox is a disaster recovery verification utility for Proxmox PBS.
-It restores VMs from PBS, boots them in isolation, captures a screenshot of the login screen, and optionally uploads the screenshot to a FastAPI server for auditing or dashboard display.
+It restores the latest VM backups, boots them in isolation, captures a screenshot (e.g. Windows login screen), and optionally uploads it to a central dashboard or FastAPI endpoint for audit tracking.

+This tool was released as a standalone module from a larger internal platform to serve the wider community — because **no system is truly protected until a restore is verified.**

 ---